azuzow/MinecraftSemanticSegmentation/docs/final.md

 The IoU is then calculated by divding the intersection which is where the model predicted correctly by the union which is every pixel which was classified a specific class for either the ground truth or prediction.
-Through 51 epochs, we used this metric and to evaluate our model. the graphs show the IoU values for the training and testing over these epochs.
+Through 51 epochs, I used this metric and to evaluate my model. the graphs show the IoU values for the training and testing over these epochs.

 #### Training IoU: